wlandau/appPackage/README.md

 # But what if my app uses compiled code?

-Follow the [directions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#System-and-foreign-language-interfaces) to build your package on top of C, Fortran, or whatever you have.
+Follow the [CRAN directions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#System-and-foreign-language-interfaces) to build your package on top of C, Fortran, or whatever you have.
 Then, all you need is an `app.R` that installs the package on the server and then launches your app with a function call.
 For the example, the server-side `app.R` would look like this.

 ```r
 install_github("wlandau/appPackage")